 Kings Chambers has been providing excellence in planning for over 70 years.
 Chambers was founded as a response to the 1947 Town and Country Planning Act by C N Glidewell, and has an unrivalled reputation for the highest standards of advice and advocacy.

-Kings Chambers has produced some of the leading barristers in the field of planning;in recent years that has included figures of the eminence of Charles Cross, Sir Iain Glidewell (a former Lord Justice of Appeal), Sir Douglas Brown (formerly The Hon Mr Justice Douglas Brown), Mrs Justice Patterson and The Hon Mr Justice Gilbart.
-The current Head of the Planning Group, Paul G Tucker QC is the Vice Chair of PEBA (Planning and Environment Bar Association) and two other Kings Chambers’ planning barristers, Ian Ponter and Sarah Reid are also committee members.
-Sarah Reid and Constanze Bell are also committee members of Women in Planning and were both recognised as Women of Influence in the 2019 Planner Awards.
+Kings Chambers has produced some of the leading barristers in the field of planning; in recent years that has included figures of the eminence of Charles Cross, Sir Iain Glidewell (a former Lord Justice of Appeal), Sir Douglas Brown (formerly The Hon Mr Justice Douglas Brown), Mrs Justice Patterson and The Hon Mr Justice Gilbart.
+The current Head of Chambers, Paul G Tucker QC is the Vice Chair of PEBA (Planning and Environment Bar Association) and two other Kings Chambers’ planning barristers, Jonathan Easton and Sarah Reid are also committee members.

-Kings Chambers’ Planning barristers act for developers, housebuilders, land promoters, local planning authorities and residents and regularly appear at planning appeals including public inquiries and informal hearings and in all types of court proceedings including legal challenges or judicial reviews in the Planning Court, the Court of Appeal and the Supreme Court.
+Kings Chambers’ Planning barristers act for developers, housebuilders, land promoters, local planning authorities and other public bodies and private individuals and regularly appear at planning appeals including public inquiries and informal hearings and in all types of court proceedings including legal challenges or judicial reviews in the Planning Court, the Court of Appeal and the Supreme Court.
 They also represent clients in criminal matters relating to planning and highways in magistrates courts and the Crown Court.

-There are presently four Queen's Counsel and 20 junior counsel who regularly act in planning cases.
-Together they have contributed to the recognition of chambers as a pre-eminent planning set.
+There are presently six Queen's Counsel and 20 junior counsel who regularly act in planning cases.
+Together they contribute to the recognition of chambers as a pre-eminent planning set.

 Administrative & Public Law | Environment | Licensing | Local Government | Planning |